 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The mark of 5 times of amending the Land Law and the revolution of merging provinces and cities
+The imprint of 5 revisions of the Land Law and the revolution of merging provinces and cities.

-TPO - After 80 years of national establishment, land management in Vietnam has undergone many turning points from feudal ownership, to public ownership, and then entering the market mechanism.
-Each reform is associated with major changes in the country.
-According to experts, with the current new institutional reforms such as merging provinces and cities, streamlining the apparatus, and building a national database - this can be considered the "fourth revolution" in land management.
+TPO - After 80 years of nation-building, land management in Vietnam has undergone many turning points, from feudal ownership to state ownership, and then into a market mechanism.
+Each reform has been associated with major changes for the country.
+According to experts, the current institutional reforms, such as merging provinces and cities, streamlining the administrative apparatus, and building a national database, can be considered the "fourth revolution" in land management.

 Báo Tiền PhongBáo Tiền Phong29/08/2025